magentabusiness/magentabusiness.github.io/_includes/templates/install/tb-350-update.md

 {% capture tb_3_5_0_upgrade_note %}
-**Important note before upgrading to ThingsBoard 3.5**
+**Important note before upgrading to IoT Hub 3.5**

-ThingsBoard UI was migrated to Angular 15.
+IoT Hub UI was migrated to Angular 15.
 You need to re-build your custom widgets and rule nodes (which use UI) on Angular 15.

 We suggest consulting [**this guide**](https://v15.material.angular.io/guide/mdc-migration).